cloud-gov/deploy-autoscaler/README.md

 bosh upload-release --sha1 828ddb8484c42c4c4e0eeee401bc684857aacf57 https://bosh.io/d/github.com/cloudfoundry-incubator/app-autoscaler-release?v=11.1.1
 ```

+An ops file named `bosh/opsfiles/releases.yml` now holds the configuration above and is used by the pipeline.

 ## 4. Deploy

 Navigate to [https://ci.fr.cloud.gov/teams/main/pipelines/deploy-autoscaler](https://ci.fr.cloud.gov/teams/main/pipelines/deploy-autoscaler) to deploy via pipeline.

 ##  5. Register broker

+Note: The broker has already been registered in development, staging and production using the instructions below, this activity should not need to be repeated.

 Original instructions, which won't work: